oliche/oliche.github.io/_posts/culture/2022-12-18-citations.md

 It is ordained in the eternal constitution of things, that men of intemperate minds cannot be free.
 They forge their fetters.
 **Burke - Open Letter (1791)**

-Worshiping a dictator is such a pain in the ass.
+Worshiping a dictator is such a pain in the ass...
+The ral problem is having no way of knowing from one day to another, from one minute to the next, just what is up and what is down.
 **Chinua Achebe - Anthills of the Savannah**

 Lastly, there are Idols which have immigrated into men's minds from the various dogmas of philosophies, and also from the wrong laws of demonstration.
 These I call Idols of the Theatre, because in my judgment all the received systems are but so many stage plays, representing worlds of their own creation after an unreal and scenic fashion.